 Conflict resolution in the workplace can be challenging if the trust level is low or your team is under stress.
 In this episode, we cover seven turnkey strategies that you can use for conflict resolution in your workplace.

-This is part two of a four-part series of leadership principles that can be used in an office environment.
+This is part four of a six-part series Characteristics of Highly Effective Teams.
 Last week we covered how to build trust and a team culture within your group.
 The focus of this session is on conflict resolution strategies and dealing with difficult people.
 Remember that these principles are cumulative.
-The strategies to resolve conflicts work much better if an environment of teamwork is already present.
-If you find that your team is experiencing a high level of conflict, back up and work on building the level of trust.
+The strategies to resolve conflicts work much better in an environment of teamwork is already present.
+If you find that your team members are experiencing a high level of conflict, back up and work on building the level of trust.

 Resolve Conflicts and Create an Environment Where Disagreements Do Not Cause Personal Conflicts.

 Conflicts are inevitable.
-However, the more we know about human nature, the better we will be at resolving these conflicts.
+However, the more we know about human nature, the better we will be at conflict management.
 In addition, when we understand human nature, we have a better chance of achieving a positive outcome for both parties.
-We know that different people have different priorities and different styles in dealing with others.
+We know that different people have different priorities and different communication styles when dealing with others.
 In general, though, human beings have certain characteristics that are very similar.
 These similarities are true across gender, racial, and socio-economic lines as well.
 For instance, in general, the following statements are almost always true: